bhctest123/soberlivingappcom-new/src/content/blog/dealing-with-nimbys-at-your-sober-living-housenbsp.md

 ---
-title: "Sober Living App - Dealing with NIMBYs at Your Sober Living House "
+title: "Sober Living App - Dealing with NIMBYs at Your Sober Living House"
 description: "Dealing with NIMBYs at your sober living house?
 Learn effective strategies to manage community opposition & build bridges."
 date: 2019-11-19
 author: "Ben Weiss"